semgrep/semgrep-docs/docs/release-notes/december-2023.md

 ### Fixed

 * Fixed an issue where Semgrep Code findings marked as **fixed** can be triaged through the rule group.
-Once a finding is fixed, its triage status cannot be changed back to **ignored**.
+Once a finding is fixed, its triage status can't be changed back to **ignored**.
   <!--FIND-1453-->
 * Fixed an issue where the rule information card and the rule preview are missing